 - Daily exercise helps to boost collagen production, whether you’re out sweating or doing a relaxing yoga session you’ll see the benefits.

-16. Is it possible to boost collagen levels in the skin?
+17. Can taking collagen help to boost collagen levels in the skin?

 Yes, significant studies have shown that orally ingested collagen can increase collagen synthesis and improve collagen levels.
-Results have shown.
+Results have shown:

 - Reduction in the appearance of fine lines and wrinkles, including crows feet.